justin-owen/SWE3313Project/Justin Owen Resume.md

 **Kennesaw State University/ Kennesaw, Georgia** _Pre-B.S. in Computer Science, Minor in Software Engineering May 2024 – Present_

-- Programming and problem solving I and II
+- Programming and problem solving I and II, Database Systems, Into to Software E

 ## WORK EXPERIENCE